 But in personal life, we should not enter into that competition of comparison but we should know what we have.

-Today we all in a hurry for everything.
-We are getting trained to be quick, restless and get things fast.
-This haste seems to have become an industry called as credit cards.
+Today we are all in a hurry for everything.
+We are getting trained to be quick, restless, and get things fast.
+This haste seems to have become an industry called credit cards.

 So guys beware of this addiction.
 7 Costly credit card mistakes almost everyone makes

 This simply means to take a step behind before you take a leap.
-Reading the current scenario is extremely important so if you sense a spirit of unrest, rising prices or deficit in your earning take a back seat.
+Reading the current scenario is extremely important so if you sense a spirit of unrest, rising prices, or deficit in your earnings take a back seat.